solaripynb/SolarRadianceForecaster/README.md

 ---

-1. **Tree-based Models**: Random Forest, XGBoost, and GradientBoostingRegressor models performed exceptionally well, with high \( R^2 \) scores and low error metrics (MAE, MSE, RMSE) on both validation and test sets.

-2. **LSTM Model**: Despite its capability to capture long-term dependencies, the LSTM model didn't perform as well as the tree-based models in terms of MAE.

-3. **Feature Importance**: Features like rolling means and sudden drops in solar irradiance (`Gb(i)_drop`) were consistently important across multiple models, suggesting these features capture crucial aspects of solar radiation.

-4. **Statistical Testing**: T-tests generally failed to reject the null hypothesis, adding a layer of statistical validation to the models' performance.

----

 ##  <a name="acknowledgments"></a>10.
 Acknowledgments

 I would like to extend my deepest gratitude to everyone who contributed to the success of this project.
 Your expertise, feedback, and encouragement have been invaluable.